 Register for: MUS3500

 Founded in 1971, the Keweenaw Symphony Orchestra is the Upper Peninsula’s oldest orchestra and one of five symphony orchestras in the Lake Superior region.
 The KSO is a college-community ensemble composed of Michigan Tech students, faculty and staff, and community musicians.
 Most of the musicians pursue something other than music as a career, with engineers, scientists, mathematicians, educators, and retirees filling the roster.
 Students occupy about 60% of the orchestra; none are music majors.
 The KSO presents 4-5 concerts per year—including orchestral masterworks, choral-orchestral, music theatre, ballet, opera, and pops—in the Rozsa Center for the Performing Arts.
 The KSO tours the Midwest every few years.

 The KSO is a college-community orchestra comprising Tech students, Tech faculty, and community musicians.
 The ensemble performs the great orchestra, opera, and ballet masterworks.
-The orchestra presents four-five yearly concerts, including regular concert tours.
-Auditions required.
+The orchestra presents 4-5 yearly concerts, including periodic concert tours.
+Audition required.

 - Credits: 1.0; May be repeated